msteinbeck/tinyspline/README.md

 <a name="opengl" />
 ####OpenGL Integration
-The structs `tsBSpline` and `tsDeBoorNet` provides all necessary fields to use OpenGL without complex calculations:
+The structs `tsBSpline` and `tsDeBoorNet` provide all necessary fields to use OpenGL without complex calculations:

 ```c